ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 AWS IAM | Identity and Access Management — the service that manages all users and permissions in your AWS account.
 AWS Identity Center | Formerly, AWS Single Sign On.
 A service to manage users across multiple AWS accounts.
 We use IAM in this article instead of Identity Center because it's simpler to start with.
 AWS [CloudFormation](https://aws.amazon.com/cloudformation/) | A configuration service provided by AWS, that allows you to create and configure users and applications declaratively, in JSON or YAML files.
 Without using CloudFormation, you need to imperatively set up AWS components through the website (console), or by running commands through the AWS CLI in a terminal.
 [Terraform](https://www.terraform.io/) | An application similar to CloudFormation, that allows declarative configuration.
 However, Terraform is not created by AWS.
 It is a level of abstraction above AWS.
 Terraform can be run on any server you have access to, and uses the same configuration files to manage access on [different cloud providers](https://registry.terraform.io/), including Azure, AWS, and Google Cloud.
+It is common to store Terraform configuration files in version control, like GitHub, so that configuration and access control can be collaborative, versioned, approved, and audited.

 Although AWS provides CloudFormation for configuration, we recommend Terraform in this article because:
 - It separates planning and execution of your configuration changes, allowing you to see what will happen before you run your change.